-- Communication is an essential part of what we do.
-It is important that we aim to be clear, polite and respectful in all areas of communication, verbal, written or electronic.
-[It is important to think about tone, how clear the message is and try to avoid humour or sarcastic comments as, unless you know the person well, you may cause serious offence]. - Before using social media sites in a GB capacity, take time to read the GBS and Social Media policy and guidance material, available from www.girls-brigade-scotland.org.uk Remember, even in a personal capacity you will be seen as a GB leader and certain standards of conduct will be expected from you at all times. - Integrity and honesty in all you do is key to your role as a volunteer in GBS.
+- Integrity and honesty in all you do is key to your role as a volunteer in GBS.
 Dishonesty, cheating, malicious behaviour or theft is not appropriate as a general rule of society but in GBS they are contrary to the aims and ethos of the organisation.
 While such action may not always result in criminal proceedings they may still bring GBS into disrepute. - Conflict with other leaders, parents, the church or the staff team should be avoided wherever possible.
-Often, a simple discussion will resolve the issues but if an area of conflict still arises you should aim to set out your grievances in writing to the appropriate person, e.g. Captain, Chaplain, Commissioner or National Director, who will assist in helping you resolve the issue.
-At all times you should aim to avoid making accusations you cannot substantiate, you should aim to be as calm as possible in your dealings with all parties and should, under no circumstances, become defamatory or aggressive in either personal or written approaches. - Remember that the GB HQ staff team is employed by GBS to deliver the policies and procedures of the organisation and to support the membership through the provision of a variety of services.
-Volunteers and staff have to work together as a team to make GBS work effectively at all levels and, as such, there is a need for everyone to treat and be treated with respect at all times. - If you witness or have concerns about a fellow volunteers in respect of dishonesty, theft, bullying, discrimination, etc. within GBS it is your responsibility to disclose this to an appropriate person, e.g. Captain, Chaplain, Commissioner or National Director.
+Often, a simple discussion will resolve the issues but if an area of conflict still arises you should aim to set out your grievances in writing to the appropriate person, e.g. Captain, Chaplain, or Chief Executive, who will assist in helping you resolve the issue.
+At all times you should aim to avoid making accusations you cannot substantiate, you should aim to be as calm as possible in your dealings with all parties and should, under no circumstances, become defamatory or aggressive in either personal or written approaches. - Remember that the GBS HQ staff team is employed by GBS to deliver the policies and procedures of the organisation and to support the membership through the provision of a variety of services.
+Volunteers and staff have to work together as a team to make GBS work effectively at all levels and, as such, there is a need for everyone to treat and be treated with respect at all times. - If you witness or have concerns about a fellow volunteers in respect of dishonesty, theft, bullying, discrimination, etc. within GBS it is your responsibility to disclose this to an appropriate person, e.g. Captain, Chaplain, Chief Executive.
 Ignoring such issues isn't helpful and it is better to tackle such issues promptly to avoid further complications for all concerned. - Remember that your behaviour at work, when socialising with friends, etc. will be viewed by many in the context of your volunteering in GBS.
 No-one is suggesting that you can't have fun and enjoy yourself, which is a good example of living a full and rich Christian life, but you should think carefully about what you are comfortable with and how it reflects on your personal values and those of GBS. - > All actions have consequences.
 See below.